Milagros fundraising initiative

 Attend our gala

-Our annual gala is an event you won’t want to miss.
-You’ll be moved--by our mission to help children, and by the spirit of our celebration, complete with Latino food and music.
-This year, we’ll honor two of Boston Children’s most compassionate caregivers, Elliot Meléndez, MD, and Luz Maria Davila, RN, BSN, CCRN.
-We’ll also be joined once again by John Quiñones, Emmy-winning journalist and anchor of ABC’s “What Would You Do?”
-Quiñones will serve as master of ceremonies.
+Last year, we honored two of Boston Children’s most compassionate caregivers, Elliot Meléndez, MD, and Luz Maria Davila, RN, BSN, CCRN.
+We were also joined once again by John Quiñones, Emmy-winning journalist and anchor of ABC’s “What Would You Do?”
+Quiñones served as master of ceremonies.
 Thank you to all who joined us to support Latino families who rely on our care.